Canadian Space Milestones

 In February, John Herbert Chapman, the leading manager of the Alouette program, submits a report to the federal government into which he recommends the creation of a national space agency.

 Spar Aerospace Limited is formed out of de Havilland Aircraft's Special Products and Advanced Research division.

-Launch of ISIS 1.
-More sophisticated than the Alouette spacecraft, ISIS is designed to make a comprehensive study of the upper section of the ionosphere, and to produce the first picture of the aurora borealis (northern lights) from space.
+Launch of ISIS I. More sophisticated than the Alouette spacecraft, ISIS is designed to make a comprehensive study of the upper section of the ionosphere, and to capture the first picture of the aurora borealis (northern lights) from space.
 Launch of ISIS 2 on March 31, 1971.

 The federal government announces the creation of Telesat Canada to own and exploit Canadian communication satellites.
 The government also sets up a Department of Communications that immediately takes over the Communications Research Centre (formerly Defence Research Telecommunications Establishment) and the Interdepartmental Committee on Space.

 September 30, 1970

 Telesat Canada signs an agreement with Hughes Aircraft of California to build Anik A1, Canada's first communications satellite.

 Launch of the ISIS II scientific satellite on a Thor-Delta rocket, to continue ionospheric studies performed the two Alouette spacecrafts and ISIS I. In 1984, years after all Canadian research needs have been fulfilled, the operation of the two ISIS spacecraft is transferred to Japan for additional research.